ed-wilson-ny/sport-catalog/README.md

 For a JSON listing of all item data - type: http://localhost:8080/item/JSON/

-For a JSON listing of a given Item  - type: http://localhost:8080/item/JSON/ *item_id* /
+For a JSON listing of a given Item  - type: http://localhost:8080/item/JSON/item_id/

  Where: *item_id* is the item_id of the product.

 [(Back to TOC)](#table-of-contents)